KCORES/core-to-core-latency-plus/README-en-us.md

 You can view your results and generate a heatmap using the link generated after the upload is complete.

+Considering the substantial size of the historical benchmark dataset (creating a Jupyter Notebook from the "results" folder results in a file of approximately 170MB), we highly recommend uploading the data to the platform for immediate heatmap visualization.
+For offline access to historical data, please consult [History Results](./results/results.ipynb).

 #### install with cargo and run

 ```